tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

   <img src="http://www.tiernok.com/LTDBlog/RecordingWebCam/Recording02.jpg" alt="Recording Settings Dialog" /><br /> Recording Settings Dialog
 </div>

-Note: You may also want to go to “Options”, “Program Options”, “Directory for Recording” to specify where the files will be saved.
+Note: You may also want to go to "Options", "Program Options", "Directory for Recording" to specify where the files will be saved.

 **3: Open the window you want to record**

-In CamStudio, select the “Window” option from the “Region” menu if you want to record a single window (which I do), or select the appropriate option for your case.
+In CamStudio, select the "Window" option from the "Region" menu if you want to record a single window (which I do), or select the appropriate option for your case.

 I'll use a browser with the LessThanDot site as the example window I'll be recording.